 Nonprofit and governmental organizations may breathe easily, as they are not required to maintain compliance with CCPA.
 However, many questions are unanswered.
 One of them is “what is considered personal information under the CCPA”?

 The CCPA defines Personal Information (3, v) as information that identifies, relates to, describes, is associated (directly or indirectly) with a particular consumer.
 The list of personal information is long enough to understand that almost all personal data falls under this category.
-Thus, personal information DOES includes but is not limited to:
+Thus, personal information DOES include but is not limited to:

 At first glance, all individual-related information is considered to be personal; however, there is information that does not fall under this category.
 Personal information DOES NOT include: